zavolanlab/htsinfer/CONTRIBUTING.md

 2. Clone the repository, create a feature branch off of the default branch (never commit changes to protected branches directly) and implement your code changes
-3. If applicable, update relevant sections of the [documentation][res-docs]
+3. If applicable, update relevant sections of the [documentation][docs]
 4. Add or update tests; untested code will not be merged; refer to the [guidelines](#code-style-&-testing) above for details
 5. Ensure that your coding style is in line with the